-- The risk can go up to 45% if the mother breastfeeds her child for a long time.
+- The risk can go up to 45% if the mother breastfeeds her child.

 Prevention strategies can reduce this risk to less than 2%.
 If you are a pregnant woman concerned about HIV, experts recommend that you take these steps:

-- Receive anti-HIV drugs for yourself and your child.
-You should take anti-HIV drugs during pregnancy, labor, and birth, and your child should take them after its birth.
+- If you have HIV, take anti-HIV drugs for yourself and your child.
+You should take anti-HIV drugs during pregnancy, labor, and birth, and your child should take them for the first weeks of life.

-- Avoid breastfeeding.
+- If you have HIV, avoid breastfeeding.
 HIV can pass from you to your child through your breast milk.
-If you live in the United States or another country with safe water, formula is best for prevention of HIV.
+If you live in the United States or another country with safe water, formula feeding is best for prevention of HIV.

-NICHD has been heavily involved in reducing mother-to-child transmission of HIV.
-Read about some of its research advances in this area through the links on the Publications and Resources page.
+The NICHD is heavily involved in finding ways to prevent mother-to-child transmission of HIV.
+Read about the research advances in this area through the links on the Publications and Resources page.

 « For children and teens